GrandOichii/gof/readme.md

 - *Decorator* - allows attaching new behaviors to objects by wrapping them
 - *Facade* - simplifies outside interaction with a group of interlinked objects
 - *Flyweight* - allows to replace multiple instances of a commonly created object with just one
+- *Proxy* - provides a placeholder for another object

 ### Behavioral